NIH-MIP/Pathology_DetectInkedBoundaries/README.txt

 #
 ## USAGE ###################################################################################################
 #
-#   DetectInkedBoundaries('--Marked','/example/path/to/marked.svs','--Unmarked', '/example/path/to/unmarked.svs')
+#   DetectInkedBoundaries('--Marked','/example/path/to/marked.svs','--Unmarked', '/example/path/to/unmarked.svs','--Method','auto')
 #
 #   input:
 #           1. (required) digital image in CZI or SVS format with inked markings
 #           2. (optional) digital image of specimen with removed markings,
 #                   if provided, will register low res digital images and register digital
 #                   markings to 'clean' specimen
-#
+#           3. (optional) method of annotation. default = 'auto'. users who
+#                   wish to outline images themselves should use 'manual'
 #
 ## TIPS AND TRICKS #########################################################################################
 #